AKEAmazan/bulma-css/README.md

  - Code Link - Direct github repo path for that particular task.
  - Doc Link - Link for the task documentation, if it has.

- ***If you have any improvements for the particular task, kindly create an pull request or mail me at develop@raturi.in.
+ ***If you have any improvements for the particular task, kindly create an pull request(follow the rules for creating the task structure) or mail me at develop@raturi.in.
 Your contribution will help other designers and developers to create designs and components easily.
 Lets's start***

 ## Code - SSN
  - Description: Sticky Sidebar Using Bulma CSS